werf/werf/docs/pages_en/advanced/helm/configuration/values.md

 There are following service values:
  - The name of the werf project: `.Values.werf.name`.
  - Version of the werf cli util: `.Values.werf.version`.
+ - Resources will be deployed in `.Values.werf.namespace` namespace.
  - Name of a CI/CD environment used during the current deploy process: `.Values.werf.env`.
  - Container registry repo used during the current deploy process: `.Values.werf.repo`.
  - Full images names used during the current deploy process: `.Values.werf.image.NAME`.
 More info about using this available in [the templates article]({{ "/advanced/helm/configuration/templates.html#integration-with-built-images" | true_relative_url }}).
+ - Only tags of built images.
+Usually used in combination with `.Values.werf.repo` to pass image repos and image tags separately.

 ### Service values in the subcharts